 The mere act of observing can change that which is being observed.
 One cannot simultaneously know the position and momentum of a particle, since trying to measure one makes the other one impossible to discern.

 Soros has taken a similar approach in the world of investing and economics.
-Before I get to Soros’ description of his theory I will provide a real world example of how his theory could have helped one avoid big losses in the housing market during the subprime bubble.
+Before I get to Soros’ description of his theory I will provide a real-world example of how his theory could have helped one avoid big losses in the housing market during the subprime bubble.

-During the housing, boom lenders could see collateral rising in value (homes) and observing this gave them more confidence to extend greater amounts of credit to homeowners (refinances) and future buyers.
+During the housing, boom lenders could see collateral rising in value (homes), and observing this gave them more confidence to extend greater amounts of credit to homeowners (refinances) and future buyers.

 The act of expanding credit (in aggregate) creates more buying power which, in turn, should raise the prices of homes, which leads to more lending.
 A perfect example of the observer influencing what is observed.
-One could have seen how this could have lead to disastrous consequences.
+One could have seen how this could have led to disastrous consequences.
 Of course, the question is when an unsustainable trend will come to an end.
 It usually goes far longer than the rational mind can comprehend precisely because it has escaped out of the orbit of rationality.

 This was the case for the housing mania.

 In an opinion piece Soros penned in the Financial Times in 2009, he went into some detail about the key ideas of his theory.
-I will end the blog quoting his beliefs about perception and human fallibility in an effort to come full circle.
+I will end the blog by quoting his beliefs about perception and human fallibility in an effort to come full circle.
 This is what he had to say about reflexibility.

 I can state the core idea in two relatively simple propositions.
 One is that in situations that have thinking participants, the participants’ view of the world is always partial and distorted.
 That is the principle of fallibility.
 The other is that these distorted views can influence the situation to which they relate because false views lead to inappropriate actions.
 That is the principle of reflexivity.